Collected sources and patterns will appear here. Add from search, explore, or the patterns library.

-eBPF-based observability platform providing distributed tracing and profiling (with supporting telemetry) via low-overhead kernel instrumentation.
+eBPF-based observability platform providing distributed tracing and continuous profiling (plus related telemetry) for distributed systems.

 stars